Coronavirus: No new deaths and 32 new confirmed cases in Ireland

 The death toll remains 1,746.

-Speaking about the new data, Dr Dr. Ronan Glynn, Acting Chief Medical Officer, Department of Health reminded the public to stay informed about public health guidance and symptoms for the disease.
+Speaking about the new data, Dr Dr. Ronan Glynn, Acting Chief Medical Officer, Department of Health reminded the public to stay informed about public health guidance and symtptoms about the disease.

 Dr Glynn said: “Knowing the symptoms of Covid-19 and making contact with your GP immediately is a crucial component to us identifying and containing this disease.